-network of underground tunnels and placement rooms for used nuclear fuel containers.
-It is designed to safely contain and isolate Canada's used nuclear fuel over the long term.
+network of underground tunnels and placement rooms for used nuclear fuel and low-level and intermediate-level nuclear waste containers.
+It is designed to safely contain and isolate Canada's used nuclear fuel and low-level and intermediate-level nuclear waste over the long term.